 Why Healing from PTSD Is so Terribly Hard and What You Can Do About It

-Continuously overwhelming emotions that give rise to a post-trauma condition have a specific set of binding factors present that ties emotion to the story of what happened to you.
+Continuously overwhelming emotions that give rise to a PTSD condition have a specific set of binding factors present that ties emotion to the story of what happened to you.

 These binding factors are guilt, blame, shame, self-reproach, embarrassment, pride, regret, self-righteousness, and self-pity.
-It is these that tie up core-emotions of anger, sadness, and fear that keeps regurgitating the hyper and hypo-activities of mind and body.
+It is these that tie up core-emotions of anger, sadness, and fear.
+Are it are those thought patterns and these emotions that keep regurgitating the hyper and hypo-activities of mind and body.

-It is these binding factors that make it so hard to move out of a traumatic state as they serve as a buffer to deal with feeling overwhelmed and at the same time keep the whole wheel of suffering ongoing.
+It is these binding factors that make it so hard to move out of a traumatic state.
+These binding factors as a buffer to deal with feeling overwhelmed and at the same time keep the whole wheel of suffering ongoing.
 They are the lube that oils the wheel, for better and for worse.

 If you look closely at your thought patterns, then these are the intermediate, the glue, between your thoughts, which go over an event, place, person or circumstance and your emotions which will be some form of anger, fear or sadness.

 Do you have PTSD or Complex PTSD and struggle with hypervigilance, anxiety, or depression?
 Would you want to have more resilience, so you can live a normal life without feeling further overwhelmed?
 Let’s get started right here →

 Self-righteousness and pride being the toughest ones to work through because of their tendency towards self-indulgence and disconnection from others.
 Though all of these are tough to sit with in their own right.

 How Does it Look from the Inside Out